-Actel backs its products with various support services including Customer Service, a Customer Applications Center, a fax back service, a Web and FTP site, electronic mail, and worldwide sales offices.
+Actel backs its products with various support services including Customer Service, a Customer Applications Center, a Web and FTP site, electronic mail, and worldwide sales offices.
 This appendix contains information about using these services and contacting Actel for service and support.